We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-You may also have symptoms of venous stasis including:
+You may also experience symptoms of venous insufficiency, including:

 - leg swelling